WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++

-The default Weblate configuration enables ``weblate.middleware.SecurityMiddleware`` middleware which sets security related HTTP headers like ``Content-Security-Policy`` or ``X-XSS-Protection``.
-These are by default set up to work with Weblate and its configuration, but this might need customization for your environment.
+The default Weblate configuration enables ``weblate.middleware.SecurityMiddleware`` middleware, which sets security related HTTP headers like ``Content-Security-Policy`` or ``X-XSS-Protection``.
+By default these are set up to work with Weblate and its configuration, but this might need customization for your environment.

 .. seealso::